Pranay0714/wordglow/README.md

 # WordGlow

-Lightweight AI-powered grammar enhancer built with Node.js, Express and EJS.
+Lightweight AI-powered grammar enhancer built with Node.js, Express, EJS, and Bootstrap, with integration of the Gemini API.

 ## What this repo contains
 - `app.js` - main Express app